 Unfortunately, silicon has a cost and the whole tail price tag reached almost £800.
 No worries though, all mermaid schools provide you with the tails and equipment so you don’t have to design your own.

 According to Fortune, there are around a thousand professional mermaids in the USA alone.
 Linda Wolbert, Freediving “Entrepremermaid & Edutainer, has been one of the earliest one.
-In addition of performing on films, adverts and in aquariums, Linda is also campaigning for the protection of the ocean and produced few years ago an educational web series called Mermaid Minute.
+In addition to performing on films, adverts and in aquariums, Linda is also campaigning for the protection of the ocean and produced a few years ago an educational web series called Mermaid Minute.